Element Types

 There are certain requirements to declare a container element for a slot.
 For more information, see the guidelines in the slots guide.

-For example, lightning-tabset has a placeholder for tab content.
+Let's look at an example where we would need to declare a container element.
+For example, here is a component that has a placeholder for content in an output field.
 In component source code, a placeholder is a slot.

 <template>